ics-software-engineering/meteor-example-form/README.md

 ![](https://github.com/ics-software-engineering/meteor-example-form/raw/master/doc/update-student-data-page-success.png)

 I won't show it here, but if you violate any validation on this update page, then it will show the same error messages as on the Create Student Data page.

+## Code walkthrough

+#### Mongo collection schema

+User input should always be validated before being further processed by the system.
+The canonical approach to validation in Meteor is to create a schema using Simple Schema.
+In this sample application, the schema is defined as part of defining the [StudentData Collection](https://github.com/ics-software-engineering/meteor-example-form/blob/master/app/imports/api/studentdata/studentdata.js).